 These facts have fostered a growing belief that one of the most important things an individual can do to promote climate action is taking the very simple step of talking about climate change with their friends and family.
-The Nature Conservancy’s Liz Georges recently sat down with climate scientist, public speaker, and author Dr. Katharine Hayhoe, and award-winning Antarctic marine biologist Dr. James McClintock to find out what advice experts who talk about climate change every day might have for the rest of us as we try to talk to people in our lives.
+The Nature Conservancy’s Liz Georges recently sat down with climate scientist, author and TNC Chief Scientist Dr. Katharine Hayhoe, and award-winning Antarctic marine biologist Dr. James McClintock to find out what advice experts who talk about climate change every day might have for the rest of us as we try to talk to people in our lives.

 Thank you both for speaking with me today.
 I want to focus on how to have a constructive conversation about climate change.
 The Nature Conservancy talks a lot in our Can We Talk Climate campaign about connected conversation.
 So what do you think are the elements of a connected conversation about climate change?